Pluto TV

-Pluto TV licenses its content directly from providers; as of March 2020, it had deals with 170 content partners providing more than 250 channels and 100,000 unique hours worth of programming.
+Pluto licenses its content directly from providers; as of March 2020, it had deals with 170 content partners providing approximately 425 channels and 100,000 unique hours worth of programming.
+In October 2020, Pluto TV became part of the newly created ViacomCBS Streaming (renamed Paramount Streaming in February 2022), both to be led by Pluto TV CEO Tom Ryan.
 Its content is available via its website and mobile apps on Android and iOS operating systems.
-In January 2022, the service reached a total of 64 million monthly active users.
-In April 2022, Pluto TV reached 68 million monthly active users.
-In July 2022, Pluto TV reached 69.9 million monthly active users.
-As of January 2023, Pluto TV has a total of 79 million monthly active users.
+As of April 2023, Pluto TV has a total of 80 million monthly active users.

+Pluto TV has live channels based on Viacom properties like Nickelodeon, MTV, and Comedy Central since being acquired by the company.
+Aside from the Viacom channels, Pluto has licensed channels from companies like Crunchyroll and original channels like Pluto TV True Crime.
+Since Viacom's merger with CBS Corporation, Pluto is a sister service to Paramount+ (previously known as CBS All Access) since March 2021.
+After the merger, CBS News 24/7 and CBS Sports HQ became live TV channels on Pluto.